fhasnur/task-tracker/README.md

 3   | Read a book                    | done         | 2024-09-11 23:06 | 2024-09-11 23:25
 5   | Learn coding                   | done         | 2024-09-12 16:56 | 2024-09-14 22:43
 ```

+## Contributing

+Feel free to submit pull requests or open issues for new features, improvements, or bug fixes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.